ashishsaud2025/latex-cowrite/README.md

 * Documents with many images
 * Complex packages

-The current implementation uses a synchronous request with a hard timeout.
+The current implementation uses a synchronous request with a 120-second hard timeout.
+The PDF response is not returned until compilation completes.

+For faster drafting, keep expensive TikZ/PGFPlots figures and large image directories out of the document while working, and use a temporary lightweight entry file that inputs only the chapter being edited.
+Restore `main.tex` for the final full-report build.
+The app does not yet provide a draft/partial-build mode automatically.

 An asynchronous job queue with polling or WebSocket support is planned for a future phase.
 This will allow longer compilations and provide live compilation logs.